 Duncan Lunan, M.A., Dip.
-Ed., is the author of “Man and the Stars”, “New Worlds for Old”, “Man and the Planets”, and editor of “Starfield”, plus over 900 articles, including contributions to 20 other books, and 33 short stories including the collection “With Time Comes Concord”.
+Ed., is the author of “Man and the Stars”, “New Worlds for Old”, “Man and the Planets”, and editor of “Starfield”, plus over 1350 articles, including contributions to 33 other books, and 38 short stories including the collection “The Elements of Time”, published by Shoreline of Infinity in 2017.
 “Children from the Sky, a speculative investigation of a mediaeval mystery – the Green Children of Woolpit” was published by Mutus Liber of Edinburgh in May 2012, “The Stones and the Stars, Building Scotland’s Newest Megalith” was published internationally by Springer at the end of November 2012 and “Incoming Asteroid!
-What could we do about it?” will be published by Springer in October 2013.
+What could we do about it?” was published by Springer in October 2013.

 Duncan was Assistant Curator of Airdrie Public Observatory, 1987-97 and 2002-2008; as Manager of the Glasgow Parks Astronomy Project, 1978-79, he designed and built the first astronomically aligned stone circle in Britain for over 3000 years.

 Duncan has given hundreds of talks to a wide range of organisations in the UK and USA, including many astronomy and space conferences and societies, Round Tables, Rotary Clubs, Scout groups, branches of the Workers Educational Association, writers’ groups, science fiction conventions, schools and community groups and many more.
 He was the only amateur scientist ever to be invited to speak during the nine-year series of IBM Heathrow Conferences.